How to Wear Engagement Ring and Wedding Band: Is There a Right Way?

 5. Wedding Ring Order: Top or Bottom?

-To be clear: wedding band typically goes on the bottom (closer to your hand), engagement ring sits above.
+To be clear: the wedding band typically goes on the bottom (closer to your hand), with the engagement ring sitting above.

 But here are three reasons someone might flip it: